etexaco123/AI_code_analyzer/README.md

 ![Alt](https://github.com/etexaco123/AI_code_analyzer/blob/main/code_analyzer.png?raw=true)
 ## Demo

 The application is already deployed as a web app to the cloud as a minimum viable product and ready to use.
-Click on this link [here](https://aicodeanalyzer.streamlit.app/) to test the app in production.You can try out the app with my demo API key **Please use an API key to access restricted LLM results** .
+Click on this link [here](https://aicodeanalyzer.streamlit.app/) to test the app in production.You can try out the app with my demo API key **Please use an OPENAI API key to access restricted LLM results** .
+Register with any dummy username and password.

 ## API Reference